fedexist/my-cookiecutter-template/docs/prompts.rst

     Whether you're going to use PyCharm as IDE.

 release_pypi
     Whether you want your package to be released on pypi.
-This will cause
+This will update the Dockerfile and Jenkinsfile so that it will release a python package out of the project, that will be used within the Docker image as a simple 'pip install'

 use_jupyter
     Whether your project will have jupyter notebooks.
+This option will add or remove a folder named 'ipynb', where you should be supposed to put your notebook files.

 command_line_interface
     Whether to create a console script using Click.
 Console script entry point will match the project_slug.
 Options: ['Click', "No command-line interface"]